If you want it, Kerblam it!

 Kerblam! does not look into where the output files are saved or what they are saved as.
 If you really want to, use the KERBLAM_PROFILE environment variable described below and change the output paths accordingly.

-Profiles are most commonly useful to run the pipelines on test data that is faster to process or that produces pre-defined outputs.
+Profiles are most commonly useful to run the workflows on test data that is faster to process or that produces pre-defined outputs.
 For example, you could define something similar to:

 [data.profiles.test]